 Public schooling, including free school healthcare, daily lunch, books and materials, remain free.
 Upper secondary school students from around age 15 are required to buy their own materials.

 For many expats, the issue may be the language.
-The language of instruction in public schools is mainly Finnish or Swedish, so if you're only staying for a short while or with older children, the better route may be to enrol your youngsters in a private or international school.
+The language of instruction in public schools is mainly Finnish or Swedish, so if you're only staying for a short while or have older children, enrolling your youngsters in a private or international school may be the best option.
 These options can be pricey, though.

 Tertiary education is free to students from the EU and Switzerland, while other international students are required to pay tuition.
 Still, all tertiary programmes taught in Swedish or Finnish are free to everyone, including international students.